Direct Primary Care: What It Is, Its Main Benefits, and How to Start a DPC Practice

 What is Direct Primary Care?

-Direct Primary Care is a healthcare model that emphasizes a direct relationship with each patient, bypassing traditional insurance systems.
+Direct Primary Care is a model that emphasizes a direct relationship with each patient, bypassing traditional insurance systems.
 Instead of navigating the complex billing and administrative procedures that characterize standard insured-based practices, Direct Primary Care allows patients to pay a flat monthly fee, or a fee per appointment/procedure.

-Advantages of Direct Primary Care
+Direct Primary Care Benefits

 How about two stories to explain those benefits?
 The names of patients and physicians are fictitious, but both stories are based on real-life events.